mike99mac/minimy-mike99mac/hardware/README.md

 | ``rightSide.nc``    | 8.035" wide x 11.875" high  | Cuts on right side |

 ### Plywood panels
-Following are the 1/2" Baltic birch plywood pieces.
+Following are the 1/2" plywood pieces 19.875" in width.
 The nominal thickness is 0.480".

 - Cut three pieces from one blank:
   - Panel 1: 26.00"
   - Panel 2: 19.17"
   - Panel 3: should be exactly 14.56" (assuming 2 kerfs of 0.125")
 - Cut each panel on the CNC machine.
 You should have 8 panels each 19.875" wide
-- Cut the sides and dividers from panel 3
+- Cut two sides and dividers from the last panel
   - Side panels: 6.755" x 10.520"
   - Internal dividers 7.15" x 6.875"